adelciotto/sm64-port/README.md

 * **Dive Hop**: Allows mario to continue diving on the ground like in Super Mario Sunshine.
 Adjusts the minimum forward velocity for diving on the ground too, so that Mario won't need to be moving as fast to start diving.
 * **Spin Attack**: Jump and press B to perform the new spin attack.
 Will cause mario to jump in mid-air and spin.
 This move is inspired by the Super Mario Galaxy spin attack.
 It can be used as an attack and to reach tricky areas.
 * **Spin Jump**: Rotate the control stick quick enough and Mario will launch a spin jump.
 This move was taken from Super Mario Sunshine.
+* **Ground Pound Jump**: When you hit the floor from a ground pound, if you press A in time you will be launched into the air.
+Useful to get some height in tightspaces where you don't have room to run.
+I've also made the ground pound in-air delay shorter (from 4 frames down to 2).
 * **Responsiveness**: Some general changes to Marios controls to improve responsiveness.

 ## Installation